kopano-m/database/README.md

 # database
-This Python module holds a model used for uploading data related to the COVID-19 pandemic onto am AWS hosted database.
+This Python module holds a model used for uploading data related to the COVID-19 pandemic onto an AWS hosted database.
 This module is used hand in hand with the sqlalchemy package.
 The model code was taken from a repository created by Rhida Moosa [here](https://github.com/ridha-explore/coronasa.git) that will house COVID-19 data.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the database package.